Young, spiritual and lacking containment, anchoring

 Please know that meditation is not inherently dangerous.
 It takes concentrated, focused effort for most to achieve the transcendent states that some of these young people are experiencing.
 It is in part their innocence that generates their awakening, and the lack of containment and anchoring is what tips the scales and can cause radical shifts in behavior and affect.

-What is vitally important is that these precious young people receive support, training and reassurance that meditation does not generate mental illness.
-Often the questions and dialogue that ensues goes along these lines:
+What is vitally important is that these precious young people receive support, training and reassurance that meditation and spiritual practice need not generate mental imbalance, instability or illness.
+When I have worked with young peopleOften the questions and dialogue that ensues goes along these lines: